If We’re Losing the Information War, Then Someone Is Winning It

 Why do you want to cause problems for the Government.
 It is too difficult for them to deal with so much free speech.
 They must infiltrate too many organizations.
 They must pay people to put out mis/disinformation to counter yours.
 If they put out anonymous information, they’ll lose credibility.
 If they do it themselves, they lose credibility.
 If they do nothing, they lose credibility.
 If they try to stop it, they’re evil.
 If you lie, they must stop you from lying.
 If you tell the truth, they must stop you from telling the truth.
 When they carry out nefarious conspiracies, they must keep them secret, but since we live in an open, democratic society, the secret is eventually exposed.
 If they don’t try to keep it secret, we may not allow them to do it.
 Why do you want to make it so hard for them to do what they know is best for you?
 Why don’t you just be a good citizen, and stop consuming alternative news sources?
 Why don’t you stop asking questions and just STFU and be a good controllable citizen?

-Except for CNBC, I don’t watch TV.
-The only newspaper I read is The Washington Examiner, I listen to talk radio all day every day, left and right-wing.
+I don’t watch TV.
+I don’t read the newspaper.
+I read articles on Drudge Report, I listen to talk radio all day every day, left and right-wing.
 Before I started writing this magazine, I believed the conservative talk show hosts were credible.
 I’ve lost respect for many of them because of their lack of coverage of news that is truly important.

 Who do you think is winning and losing the Information War?